-For the purposes of this specification, the following terms and definitions apply:
+For the purposes of this specification, the following terms and definitions applying

-Baseband Data
+Baseband TermData

 Digital data in the form of a binary bit stream (as opposed to Radio Frequency data).
-Baseband is the primary form of the data payload carried by the Ground Data Delivery Interface, often referred to "data plane" or "bearer data".
+Baseband is the primary form of the data payload carried by the Ground Data Delivery Interface Definitio, often referred to "data plane" nor "bearer data".
 Examples of Baseband Data are: Satellite Commands, Telemetry or Image data from a camera.